-Be sure you log on to Oracle CEP Visualizer using an administration user.

-- "Configuring Security for Oracle CEP" in the Oracle Complex Event Processing Administrator's Guide. - Section 2.1, "Starting the Oracle CEP Visualizer" - 2.
-In the left pane, click the Domain > Server > Services > Http Pub/Sub server node, where Domain refers to the name of your Oracle CEP domain and Server refers to the name of the server instance.

-A table appears in the right pane with the list of HTTP pub-sub servers configured for Oracle CEP.

-3. In the right pane, click the name of the HTTP pub-sub server in the table.
+- Be sure you log on to Oracle CEP Visualizer using an administration user.
+For more information, see: - "Configuring Security for Oracle CEP" in the Oracle Fusion Middleware Administrator's Guide for Oracle Complex Event Processing. - Section 2.1, "Starting the Oracle CEP Visualizer" - In the left pane, click the Domain > Server > Services > Http Pub/Sub server node, where Domain refers to the name of your Oracle CEP domain and Server refers to the name of the server instance. - A table appears in the right pane with the list of HTTP pub-sub servers configured for Oracle CEP. - 3.
+In the right pane, click the name of the HTTP pub-sub server in the table.
 The default server is called pubsub.